murateshimov/Introduction-to-Web-Interface-Development/README.md

 * Look up all CSS value functions
 * Create an HTML document, that includes div elements for each Transform function and Math functions
-* Add to all div blocks width, height, border and background-color (optionally content)
+* Add to all div blocks width, height, border, and background-color (optionally content)
 * Apply the functions

 ![Week-4 Assignment4](https://github.com/murateshimov/Introduction-to-Web-Interface-Development/blob/master/Week4-Assignment4/Screenshot%202023-10-08%20at%2023.02.28.png)